Developable surface

-In mathematics, a developable surface (or torse: archaic) is a smooth surface with zero Gaussian curvature.
+In mathematics, a developable surface (historically called a torse) is a smooth surface with zero Gaussian curvature.
 That is, it is a surface that can be flattened onto a plane without distortion (i.e. it can be bent without stretching or compression).
 Conversely, it is a surface which can be made by transforming a plane (i.e. "folding", "bending", "rolling", "cutting" and/or "gluing").
+Because of these properties, developable surfaces are widely used in the design and fabrication of items to be made from sheet materials, ranging from textiles to sheet metal such as ductwork to shipbuilding.

 In three dimensions all developable surfaces are ruled surfaces (but not vice versa).
 There are developable surfaces in four-dimensional space $\mathbb{R}^4$ which are not ruled.
 The envelope of a single parameter family of planes is called a developable surface.

 Particulars

 The developable surfaces which can be realized in three-dimensional space include: